TELECOMMUNICATIONS, IT AND E-COMMERCE

 Liberalisation and privatisation of telecommunications

 World Trade Organisation obligations Thailand is a member of the World Trade Organisation.
 By virtue of its WTO commitments, Thailand was obligated to liberalise its telecommunications industry and open it to foreign competition by 2006.
-As part of this aim, the government drafted a Telecommunications Master Plan as long ago as 1997.
+As part of this aim, the government drafted its first Telecommunications Master Plan as long ago as 1997.

 Concession conversion Since the early 1990s, both CAT and TOT granted numerous concessions to the private sector for the installation and operation of landlines, the operation of mobile phone services, paging services, satellite services, information services and other telecommunications services.
 The concession periods vary from 17 to 25 years.